Add Custom Page

 You've now successfully created a whole new page, including a custom controller, a custom template, and the necessary classes to create a new page, a loader, the page struct and the page loaded event.

-In your load method, you've used the GenericPageLoader, which takes care of such a thing as the footer or the header.
-Those two are so called "pagelets", basically reusable fractions of a page.
+, which takes care of the meta-information of the page.
+There are also "pagelets", basically reusable fractions of a page.
 Learn how to create a custom pagelet.